Why Somatic Work Is No Longer Optional in Addiction Treatment

 Bring This Approach to Your Practice

-If you're a wellness professional, therapist, or treatment center staff member looking to integrate trauma-informed somatic practices into your work, we invite you to join us.
+If you're a wellness professional, therapist, or clinical team member looking to integrate trauma-informed somatic practices into your work, we invite you to join us.

 The VibrantLife Method™ Facilitator Training is now enrolling for Spring 2026.